Top Reasons to Buy Catastrophic Health Insurance

 Although the individual mandate penalty of the ACA will be eliminated after the end of 2018.
 The mandate itself will continue to exist, there simply will not be a sanction for non-compliance.

 Therefore, people will still be able to request exemptions for difficulties in gaining access to catastrophic plans.
-And the Trump Administration expanded access to hardship exemptions in April 2018.
-Allowing exemptions for people in areas where all plans cover abortions, areas where only one insurer (or zero insurers) offers plans in the exchange.
+Allowing exemptions for people in areas where all plans cover abortions.
+Areas where only one insurer (or zero insurers) offers plans in the exchange.
 Or where a new one is created. personal difficulty due to the options of plans available in the exchange.

 Family health insurance for seniors

-Catastrophic insurance plans are available both inside and outside of the ACA health insurance exchanges, but hardship exemptions for those over 30 years old must be obtained from the exchange.
+Catastrophic insurance plans are available both inside and outside of the ACA health insurance exchanges.
+However, exemptions from hardship for people over 30 years of age must be obtained from the exchange.

 How can I qualify for a catastrophic plan?